ActualCookie88/Pokemon_Battle/README.md

  ## GitHub Release
 The precompiled .exe is available in the Releases section for convenience.
 This allows users to play without compiling the source code.
+You may need to adjust the dimensions of your window for proper screen displays.

  ## Testing
 Unit tests are implemented for all major functions.